kichus14/Literal-Tester-Tool/README.md

 # PRQ-comments
-Provide the list of comments given by the KBC tech lead
+Provide the list of comments given by the tech lead

+# Literal-Tester-Tool
+It will extract the literal from bitbucket Repo and commpare it with Baslines excell

 ## Getting started
 1. Copy config from content provided in mail.